fsprojects/Interstellar/README.md

 ## Building

-In a Unix shell, or PowerShell:
+In a Unix shell, or PowerShell where `paket` is however you choose invoke [Paket](https://fsprojects.github.io/Paket/) (there _is_ a magic-mode paket at ./.paket/paket.exe):

 ```bash
 dotnet tool restore